Chapter 8 : Trick Sweets and Blood Traitors

-Nott looked like he wanted to laugh, too, but managed to refrain.
-“Well, I guessed lucky, and he, well, didn’t.
+Rose giggled.
+Noah looked like he wanted to laugh, too, but managed to restrain himself.
+“Well, I guessed lucky, and he… didn’t.
 I think he got a babbling gummy, too.
 And he kept drinking, because he hadn’t heard anything about potions being put into pitchers, which you obviously did.”

-Albus shook his head, and took another sup of his butterbeer.
-“No, we didn’t hear about it, either.
-We just thought we’d play it safe.”
+Albus shook his head and took another sip of his butterbeer.
+“No, we just thought we’d play it safe.”

 “Ah.
 Anyway, I’m pretty sure there was a sleeping draught or something in whatever he drank, because he’s gone really loopy.”